jccsvq/mesomath/tutorial.md

     1:1:43:40
     >>>

-This will be useful if you intend to recreate **Metrological lists** (Although, at the moment, the application does not contemplate the entry or display of data using principal fractions 1/3, 1/2, 2/3 and 5/6 used by scribes).
+This will be useful if you intend to recreate **Metrological lists**.
 For example, code:

     from mesomath.npvs import Blen as bl